AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/basic-sample/README.md

 # Sample for Token Validation prototype

-This is a sample that can run the prototype at `experimental/ms-identity-node`.
+This is a sample that can run `node-token-validation`.
 Note that this is not a finished prototype or a finished sample, and is used for experimental purposes only.

 ## Instructions to run prototype